tina-friedrich/arc-user-guide/docs/source/arc-gfx-interactive.rst

   While it may look like you have your own Linux desktop to work with, the interactive nodes where you are running this desktop are shared with other ARC users, and therefore it is very important that you do not run computationally demanding jobs.

-  To run jobs that are more demanding than simple GUI application usage, please open a ``Konsole`` window and start an interactive X11 session on an interactive compute node by following the instructions below:
+  To run applications that are more demanding, please open a ``Konsole`` window and start an interactive X11 session on a compute node by following the instructions below:

   To run an interactive session on the ARC cluster::